 where \(\Tilde \vx(i) = \vx_i \in \Tilde \vx\) and \(\mathcal{S}\) is the left-shift operator, i.e., \(\mathcal{S}(\Tilde \vx(i)) = \Tilde \vx(i+1)\).
 The Koopman operator \(\mathcal{K}\) can be applied to \(\Tilde F\) with observables \(\phi \colon \mathcal{H} \times \ell(\mathcal{X}) \rightarrow \mathbb{C}\), and the rest of the Koopman theory follows.

-When approximating the Koopman operator for controlled systems with EDMD, the dictionary we choose needs alteration due to the domain \(\mathcal{H} \times \ell(\mathcal{X})\) is infinite dimensional. \citet{korda-2018b} proposes dictionaries that are both computable and enforces the linearity relationship assumed in \Cref{eq:linear_controlled}.
-The dictionaries to be considered are on the form
+When approximating the Koopman operator for controlled systems with EDMD, the dictionary we choose needs alteration due to the domain \(\mathcal{H} \times \ell(\mathcal{X})\) being infinite dimensional. \citet{korda-2018b} propose dictionaries that are both computable and enforce the linearity relationship assumed in \Cref{eq:linear_controlled}.
+The dictionaries to be considered are of the form